Upgrade your time tracking! Download the new ClockShark Mobile App today. Learn More

 1. Invest in Advanced Time-Tracking Systems

-A time-tracking software provides accurate tracking of work hours, reducing the chances of manual errors and ensuring that your team is paid for the time they work.
+A time-tracking software provides accurate tracking of work hours, reducing the chances time theft and time card fraud.
 When combined with a location tracking feature, it leaves no room for employees to manipulate their timesheets, making them accountable for their actual work hours.

 Prevent Time Theft With Accurate Time and GPS Tracking